Call SB Partners 905-632-5978

 Incurring non-deductible expenses (meals, entertainment, life insurance, conferences, etc.) in a PREC provides for a lower tax cost compared to such expenses being incurred directly by the real estate agent.

-Canadian taxpayers who dispose of their shares of a Qualified Small Business Corporation (QSBC) may be eligible to use their Lifetime Capital Gains Exemption (LCGE) to shelter up to $883,384 of capital gains for the 2020 tax year.
+Canadian taxpayers who dispose of their shares of a Qualified Small Business Corporation (QSBC) may be eligible to use their Lifetime Capital Gains Exemption (LCGE) to shelter up to 1.25 million of capital gains for the 2024 tax year and it will be indexed to inflation starting in 2026.

 The costs related to setting-up a PREC are as follows: